Juliaj/ros2_control_demos/example_18/doc/design.rst

 Publish geometry_msgs/Twist messages to the velocity command topic (default: ~/cmd_vel).

 Example: To command forward walking at 0.5 m/s, publish Twist with linear.x = 0.5, linear.y = 0.0, angular.z = 0.0.
-The controller formats this as [0.5, 0.0, 0.0, 0.0] (lin_vel_x, lin_vel_y, ang_vel_z, heading) and includes it in the observation vector.
+The controller formats this as [0.5, 0.0, 0.0] (lin_vel_x, lin_vel_y, ang_vel_z) and includes it in the observation vector.